turnerlabs/airflow_stacks/aws/README.md

 2. Push your changes to github.

-3. Circle Ci will deploy the requirements.txt file to airflow once itspushed to master.
+3. Circle Ci will deploy the requirements.txt file to S3 once its pushed to master.

+4. A cron job will run every 3 minutes on all nodes and copy any changed requirements.txt over to the $AIRFLOW_HOME/requirements directory.

-4. A Cron job on all nodes will pick up requirements.txt file and install the modules.
+5. A cron job on all nodes will pip install the requirements.txt file every 5 minutes.

 ## How long do my task logs stay out in S3?